Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to

-Moreover, to demonstrate the importance of modeling cortical geometry, we compare our results to those obtained by fitting model (\ref{eq:model_ls_univ}), i.e., by discarding inter-subject geometric differences.
-We compare the estimates of the two models in Figure~\ref{fig:compare}.
-What we observe is that, with the exception of the entorhinal cortex, the simpler model is able to capture the main areas whose cortex thinning is associated with AD.
-However, the model appears also to estimate an association between an increase in cortical thickness in certain areas (dark red) with higher risk of AD.
-Given the neurodegenerative nature of AD this is not physiologically feasible.
+To demonstrate the importance of modeling cortical geometry, we compare our results to those obtained by fitting a ridge logistic regression model and the proposed model in equation (\ref{eq:model_ls_univ}), i.e., by discarding inter-subject geometric differences.
+We compare these estimates in Figure~\ref{fig:compare}.
+What we observe is that ridge logistic regression yields estimated discriminant directions that are more difficult to interpret, due to the high spatial variability.
+Except for the entorhinal cortex, the functional model in equation (\ref{eq:model_ls_univ}) is able to capture the main areas where cortical thinning is associated with AD.
+However, this model also suggests that a thicker cortex in certain regions (dark red) is associated with AD, contradicting the neurodegenerative nature of AD.
 Interestingly, introducing the geometric component in the model reduces such effects.
 This may also be caused by the geometric component now capturing systematic misregistration.
-In order to verify such a hypothesis, further validation of the estimated geometric component is required in controlled settings where the registration is more reliable, e.g., in the longitudinal setting.
+In order to verify such a hypothesis, further validation of the estimated geometric component is required in controlled settings where registration is more reliable, e.g., in the longitudinal setting.